python-cffi/cffi/doc/source/index.rst

 platform as well as on Win32.
 There are some Windows-specific issues left.

-It currently supports CPython 2.6, 2.7 and 3.x (tested with 3.3).
+It currently supports CPython 2.6, 2.7 and 3.x (tested with 3.3,
+seems to work on 3.2 too).
 Support for PyPy is coming soon.
 (In fact, the authors of CFFI are also on the PyPy team; we plan to make it the first (and fastest) choice for PyPy.)